Sitecore-Hackathon/2021-Team-Palinka-Another-Shot/README.md

 - Start Advanced Sitecore Workbox on the Launchpad (Find next to the original Workbox Shortcut)
 ![File2](documentation/screenshots/file2.png)

+## Installation via Sitecore Package
+Provide detailed instructions on how to install the module, and include screenshots where necessary.

+- Use the Sitecore Installation wizard to install the [package](sc.package/Advanced.Sitecore.Workbox-v1.0.zip)
+- Make sure if your search indexes are working correctly
+- Go the LaunchPad and open the Advanced Workbox.

+### Configuration
+The module does not requires any extra configuration, configuration files are using the proper Server Roles.
+(Standalone or Content Management) The package contains a configuration patch, which registers the http routes and IoC container, and sets the "Sitecore.Services.SecurityPolicy" to "ServicesOnPolicy" - it is required for the SPA application.

 ## Usage instructions
 ⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.